Branyac/Less-Reloaded/readme.txt

 Less Theme is distributed under the terms of the GNU GPL

 == Changelog ==

+= 2.0.1 =
+* Fix: On small screens the comment form width must not exceed page width.
+* Enable emojis to comply with the Wordpress theme Guidelines
+* Tested with Wordpress 5.6.1

 = 2.0.0 =
 * New style: New easy to read font, more space, and responsive